Project Governance: Pillars, Roles, Principles, and Components

 Structure refers to all the entities involved in project governance.

-These are individuals and groups who make decisions and support the project team toward project completion.
+These individuals and groups make decisions and support the project team toward project completion.

 The structure of project governance is not the same in small and large organizations.